Privacy and cookie statement of Firely B.V.

 - take appropriate security measures to protect your personal data and demand the same from parties who process personal data on our behalf;

-You can object to the processing of your personal data for direct marketing purposes at any time by sending an email to email@example.com or by the opt-out hyperlink in direct marketing e-mail messages.
+You can object to the processing of your personal data for direct marketing purposes at any time by sending an email to firstname.lastname@example.org or by clicking the opt-out hyperlink in direct marketing e-mail messages.

 Furthermore, you have the choice to sign up for updates of an organization or a project that can be found on the website.
 We process the relevant personal data on the basis of your consent.

-It is also possible that you will receive an invite from another user for an organization or a project or when an issue has been created on a project.
+It is also possible that you will receive an invitation from another user for an organization or a project or when an issue has been created on a project.
 We process the relevant personal data on the basis of our legitimate interest.